ratwolfzero/hopalong_python/README.md

 --> (x<sub>3</sub> , y<sub>3</sub>) = (0 , 0), cycle completed

-So If you want to experiment with this, it is recommend that you reduce the total number of pixels by reducing the image resolution (e.g. 100x100) in order to achieve a better visual representation of the pixels bordering the minimum and maximum extents of the trajectory.
+If you want to experiment with this, it is recommended to reduce the total number of pixels by lowering the image resolution (e.g., 100x100) to achieve a clearer visual representation of the pixels bordering the minimum and maximum extents of the trajectory.

     def main(image_size=(100, 100), color_map='hot'):